gimli-org/gimli/README.rst

 What GIMLi is good for?:

 * creating inversion applications (C++) and scripts (Python) for existing modules
 * add your own forward calculations and build a robust inversion quickly
 * combining different geophysical methods in various ways
 * doing modelling of different PDEs

 What GIMLi is **NOT** good for?:

 * for people that expect a ready-made GUI for interpreting their data

 What do you need to use GIMLi?:

 * either the source code and some time to build the system or binaries
 * preferrably Python with numpy and matplotlib, or a C++ compiler

 .. _sec:about_gimli_inversion:

 Authors aka GIMLi Group
 -----------------------

-    * Carsten Rücker -- Technische Universität Berlin, Institut für Angewandte Geowissenschaften carsten.ruecker@tu-berlin.de

-    * Thomas Günther -- Leibniz-Institut für Angewandte Geophysik - LIAG (Hannover) email

-    * Florian Wagner -- Helmholtz-Zentrum Potsdam Deutsches GeoForschungsZentrum GFZ email
+* **Carsten Rücker**

+  *Berlin University of Technology, Department of Applied Geophysics, Berlin, Germany*

+  carsten@pygimli.org

+* **Thomas Günther**

+  *Leibniz Institute for Applied Geophysics, Hannover, Germany*

+  thomas@pygimli.org

+* **Florian Wagner**

+  *Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences, Potsdam, Germany*

+  florian@pygimli.org

 Inversion
 ---------